 - Superb beaches to rival the best in the world

 - Tasty and accessible mix of African and Western food, all washed down with stunning wines and great locally-crafted beer

 With the possible exception of Christmas in Cape Town, you never get a sense of thronging people and restaurants stretched to the max.

 There is nothing to beat sitting down on a hillside to watch animals drink from a river on the plains below.
 The peacefulness is primal.

-So, as you plan your next “big trip”, remember why so many choose Africa – that even a first visit can feel – not like staying home – but coming home.
+So, as you plan your next “big trip”, remember why so many choose Africa.
+Even a first visit can feel – not like staying home – but coming home.